Ethical Debt Glossary: ESG, SLB, SLL, KPIs and More

 There are 17 core goals that encourage action to improve global issues such as social wellbeing, inequality and climate impact.
 The 2030 Agenda for Sustainable Development was adopted by all the UN member states in 2015.

 Sustainability bonds are another type of use-of-proceeds debt where funds can be used for both environmental and social projects.
-Issuance almost doubled in 2020 to $70 billion, the BNEF data show.
-Chile became the largest Latin American issuer of sustainability bonds after raising about $4.25 billion in January, with proceeds going to green and social projects.
+Issuance of $84 billion in the first five months of 2021 was 18% more than all of 2020’s sales, Bloomberg data show.
+Chile became the largest Latin American country to sell sustainability bonds when it raised about $4.25 billion in January, with proceeds going to green initiatives along with social goals to support the elderly, people with special needs, low-income families and the unemployed.

 Sustainability-Linked Bonds (SLBs)

-Sustainability-linked or ESG-linked bonds are starting to take off after becoming a fixture in loans over the past few years.
-The central point is that borrowers set targets -- or KPIs -- and then pledge to pay a penalty to lenders if they fall short.
-Cement maker LafargeHolcim Ltd., for instance, will give bondholders an extra 75 basis points if it fails to meet a 10-year emissions goals.
+Sustainability-linked or ESG-linked bonds are starting to take off after the concept became a fixture in loans over the past few years.
+The central point in sustainability-linked bonds is that rather than designate a specific ESG-worthy project, borrowers set ESG-related targets and then pledge to pay a penalty if they fall short.
+That means a wider range of improvements can qualify.
+Swiss-based cement maker LafargeHolcim Ltd., for instance, opted for the structure instead of a green issue: It will pay bondholders an extra 0.75% in interest if it fails to meet emissions goals over the 10-year life of the bonds.
+The targets are often based on SDGs on issues such as social wellbeing, inequality and climate impact.

 Sustainability-Linked Loans (SLLs)

-Having debt interest rates tied to a borrowers’ ESG performance was first introduced in the loan market in 2017 and spread to bonds and the German Schuldschein debt markets in 2019.
+Connecting the interest rate on a debt to a borrowers’ ESG performance was first introduced in the loan market in 2017 and spread to bonds and the German Schuldschein debt markets in 2019.
 Borrowers pay higher loan margins if ESG goals aren’t met, and lower if they excel in their sustainability achievements.
 Sustainability-linked loans, or SLLs, have grown within four years to account for more than a third of corporate loans in Europe, and the phenomenon is spreading to the leveraged finance market as well.
+In the first five months of 2021, $160.5 billion were issued, more than in all of 2020.
+Italian utility Enel SpA signed a record 10 billion euro revolving credit facility this year with pricing tied to reducing gas emissions, and French firm Bureau Veritas SA linked its loan costs to its workplace accident rate, carbon dioxide emissions and promotion of women into leadership.

-These notes were introduced as a way to help so-called brown industries access the ESG debt market.
-The idea is that companies in polluting sectors, such as oil & gas, mining or transportation, can raise funds for projects that will help curb their environmental impact.
+These notes were introduced as a way to help companies in polluting sectors, such as oil & gas, mining and transportation, raise funds for projects that will help curb their environmental impact.
 The market is distinct from green bonds as it recognizes that potential issuers will never become completely green and that some ESG investors will never want to put their money into these industries.
 Still, the market has yet to really take off.
 The few issuers to do deals include Italian utility Snam SpA, U.K.-based Cadent Gas Ltd. and Brazilian beef producer Marfrig Global Foods SA.

 The Reference Shelf